bifurcation/sframe-mls/draft-barnes-sframe-mls.md

 group are participants in the call.
 It is recommended to keep the membership of the MLS group as tight as possible, i.e. members should only be added once they become call participants and evicted as soon as they drop off the call.
-If the application already uses MLS groups that are more long terme (e.g. chat groups), it is recommended to set up a new ephemeral MLS group for the call by using the sub-group branching mechanism provided by the MLS protocol to link the two groups cryptographically.
+If the application already uses MLS groups that are more long term (e.g. chat groups), it is recommended to set up a new ephemeral MLS group for the call by using the sub-group branching mechanism provided by the MLS protocol to link the two groups cryptographically.